Music in space: Voyager Golden Record

 The Voyager program probes Voyager 1 and Voyager 2 were launched by NASA with a message aboard — a kind of time capsule, intended to communicate a story of the world of humans on Earth.

 The records feature spoken greetings in fifty-nine languages, "sounds of Earth", and a 90-minute selection of music from many cultures, including Eastern and Western classics.

+Soyuz TM-3 and Didier Marouani

+On 22 July 1987, Soyuz TM-3 was the third crewed spaceflight to visit the Soviet space station Mir.
+The cosmonauts took a CD-player with them, together with two small speakers and the Space Opera album by French composer Didier Marouani.
+According to Marouani, the CD, the player and speakers were launched into outer space in October 1987.
+Cosmonaut Aleksandr Pavlovich Aleksandrov confirmed that he listened to the album during his mission on Mir.

 Soyuz TM-7 and Pink Floyd

 On 21 November 1988, a cassette tape of Pink Floyd's live Delicate Sound of Thunder album (minus the cassette box, for weight reasons) was taken into space by the crew of the Soviet Soyuz TM-7 mission.
 The launch, at Baikonur Cosmodrome, was attended by the band's David Gilmour and Nick Mason, who made an audio recording of the event for potential use in a future project.
 This was claimed by Gilmour to have been the first rock music recording in space.
 In actuality, various cassettes carried by Al Worden on Apollo 15 nearly two decades earlier contained recordings from multiple various rock artists.
 The tape was left on the Mir space station when the mission crew returned to Earth.